 Although the advisory vote is non-binding, the Compensation Committee and the Board will review the results of the vote.
 The Compensation Committee will consider our stockholders' concerns to the extent there is any significant vote against the named executive officer compensation as disclosed in this Proxy Statement and take them into account in future determinations concerning our executive compensation program.
+Unless the Compensation Committee or the Board modifies the Company's determination in the frequency of future advisory stockholder votes on the compensation of named executive officers, the next advisory board vote will be held at the 2013 annual meeting of stockholders.

 The Board therefore recommends that you indicate your support for the Company's compensation policies and procedures for its named executive officers, as outlined above.